 Why?
 Because for most of us, the kitchen is the heart of the home.
 It’s where meals are made and consumed together, where nightly homework gets done, where deep conversations happen over a morning cup of coffee.
 And it’s so much more enjoyable when it’s tidy and organized.

-I don’t have a huge kitchen, so I’ve put a lot of time and effort into making the space I have as tidy and efficient as possible.
+I don’t have a huge kitchen, so I’ve put a lot of time and effort into making the small space I have as tidy and efficient as possible.
 Here are my 30 favorite ideas…hope they help you, too!

 This post contains affiliate links.
 I may earn a small commission from qualified purchases at absolutely no cost to you.
 Please see the Disclaimer for more information.

-1. Create Kitchen Zones or Stations
+1. Create Zones or Stations to Maximize Kitchen Space

 Using this kitchen to illustrate, here is how an efficient small kitchen zone system might work: